-But not all hot dogs are created equal –some contain artificial ingredients, preservatives, and multiple proteins, while others are all-natural and all beef, with no binders or fillers.
+But not all hot dogs are created equal—some contain artificial ingredients, preservatives, and multiple proteins, while others are all-natural and all beef, with no binders or fillers.
 So how do you know if a hot dog is considered “good” to eat?

 If you want to know more about hot dogs, you’re in the right place.
-We’re going to explore what hot dogs are made of, how they’re made, and how to spot a high-quality hot dog at the grocery store so you can meal prep with confidence!
+We’re going to explore what hot dogs are made of, how exactly they’re made, and how to spot a high-quality hot dog at the grocery store so you can meal prep with confidence!

 What Are Hot Dogs Made Of?

 Some hot dogs are made of only three ingredients: beef trimmings, salt, and seasonings.
 However, many hot dogs can also contain fillers, preservatives, and other artificial additives.

 Along with considering what hot dogs are made of, you should also consider the quality of the ingredients.